-Indicator Description Definition Indicator #1 (i- iv) BE STAAR 3-8 Passing Rate (New!
-PL Assignment) Measures the percent of students served in a standard Bilingual Education (BE) program who met the minimum level of satisfactory performance or higher on the STAAR 3-8 assessments.
-Indicator #2 (i- iv) ESL STAAR 3-8 Passing Rate (New!
-PL Assignment) Measures the percent of students served in a standard English as a Second Language (ESL) program who met the minimum level of satisfactory performance or higher on the STAAR 3-8 assessments.
-Indicator #3 (i- iv) ALP STAAR 3-8 Passing Rate (New!
-PL Assignment) Measures the percent of students served in an alternative language program (ALP) rather than served in a standard BE or standard ESL program who met the minimum level of satisfactory performance or higher on the STAAR 3-8 assessments.
-Indicator #4 (i- iv) EB (Not Served in BE/ESL) STAAR 3-8 Passing Rate (New!
-PL Assignment) Measures the percent of emergent bilingual (EB) students not served in a BE or ESL program who met the minimum level of satisfactory performance or higher on the STAAR 3-8 assessments.
-Indicator #5 EB Dyslexia STAAR 3-8 Reading Language Arts Passing Rate (Report Only; No PL Assigned) Measures the percent of emergent bilingual (EB) students identified with dyslexia who met the minimum level of satisfactory performance or higher on the STAAR 3-8 Reading Language Arts assessment.
+Indicator Description Definition Indicator #1 (i- iv) BE STAAR 3-8 Passing Rate (PL Assignment) Measures the percent of students served in a standard Bilingual Education (BE) program who met the minimum level of satisfactory performance or higher on the STAAR 3-8 assessments.
+Indicator #2 (i- iv) ESL STAAR 3-8 Passing Rate (PL Assignment) Measures the percent of students served in a standard English as a Second Language (ESL) program who met the minimum level of satisfactory performance or higher on the STAAR 3-8 assessments.
+Indicator #3 (i- iv) ALP STAAR 3-8 Passing Rate (PL Assignment) Measures the percent of students served in an alternative language program (ALP) rather than served in a standard BE or standard ESL program who met the minimum level of satisfactory performance or higher on the STAAR 3-8 assessments.
+Indicator #4 (i- iv) EB (Not Served in BE/ESL) STAAR 3-8 Passing Rate (PL Assignment) Measures the percent of emergent bilingual (EB) students not served in a BE or ESL program who met the minimum level of satisfactory performance or higher on the STAAR 3-8 assessments.

-Indicator Description Definition Indicator #6 (i- iv) EB Years-After Reclassification (YsAR) STAAR 3-8 Passing Rate (PL Assignment) Measures the percent of certain former emergent bilingual (EB) students who met the minimum level of satisfactory performance or higher on the STAAR 3-8 assessments.
-Indicator #7 (i- iv) EB STAAR EOC Passing Rate (PL Assignment) Measures the percent of emergent bilingual (EB) students who met the minimum level of satisfactory performance or higher on the STAAR EOC assessments.
-Indicator #8 TELPAS Reading Beginning Proficiency Level Rate (PL Assignment) Measures the percent of emergent bilingual (EB) students tested over two years who performed at the beginning proficiency level on the TELPAS Reading assessment in the current year.
-Indicator #9 TELPAS Composite Rating Levels for Students in U.S. Schools Multiple Years (Report Only; No PL Assigned) Measures the percent of emergent bilingual (EB) students in U.S. schools multiple years who received a TELPAS Composite Rating of Beginning or Intermediate.
+Indicator Description Definition Indicator #5 (i- iv) EB Years-After Reclassification (YsAR) STAAR 3-8 Passing Rate (PL Assignment) Measures the percent of certain former emergent bilingual (EB) students who met the minimum level of satisfactory performance or higher on the STAAR 3-8 assessments.
+Indicator #6 (i- iv) EB STAAR EOC Passing Rate (PL Assignment) Measures the percent of emergent bilingual (EB) students who met the minimum level of satisfactory performance or higher on the STAAR EOC assessments.
+Indicator #7 TELPAS Reading Beginning Proficiency Level Rate (PL Assignment) Measures the percent of emergent bilingual (EB) students tested over two years who performed at the beginning proficiency level on the TELPAS Reading assessment in the current year.
+Indicator #8 TELPAS Composite Rating Levels for Students in U.S. Schools Multiple Years (New!
+PL Assignment) Measures the percent of emergent bilingual (EB) students in U.S. schools multiple years who received a TELPAS Composite Rating of Beginning or Intermediate.

-BE/ESL/EB Domain II: Post-Secondary Readiness (Indicators 10-11)
+BE/ESL/EB Domain II: Post-Secondary Readiness (Indicators 9-10)

-Indicators included in BE/ESL/EB Domain II relate to post-secondary readiness as measured by fouryear longitudinal graduation and annual dropout rates.
+Indicators included in BE/ESL/EB Domain II relate to post-secondary readiness as measured by four- year longitudinal graduation and annual dropout rates.
 An LEA's performance is compared to the RDA cut points on applicable indicators and Performance level (PL) standards are applied.

-Indicator Description Definition Indicator #10 EB Graduation Rate (PL Assignment) Measures the percent of emergent bilingual (EB) students who graduated with a high school diploma in four years.
-Indicator #11 EB Annual Dropout Rate (Grades 7-12) (PL Assignment) Measures the percent of emergent bilingual (EB) students in Grades 7-12 who dropped out in a given school year.
+Indicator Description Definition Indicator #9 EB Graduation Rate (PL Assignment) Measures the percent of emergent bilingual (EB) students who graduated with a high school diploma in four years.
+Indicator #10 EB Annual Dropout Rate (Grades 7-12) (PL Assignment) Measures the percent of emergent bilingual (EB) students in Grades 7-12 who dropped out in a given school year.